Whatsapp Icon

 • Nutritional Support: A dietician can create a personalized eating plan to support health during treatment.

-• Acupuncture: May help manage pain and alleviate treatment-related side effects like nausea.
+• Acupuncture: This may help manage pain and alleviate treatment-related side effects like nausea.

 • Mind-Body Techniques: Includes meditation, yoga, and relaxation exercises to reduce stress and improve mental well-being.